osiloke/Flumotion-Transcoder/doc/rst/testing/functional-testing.rst

 --------------

-These profiles are only used to have more than one *file-monitor* component to test component load balancing.
+These profiles are only used to have more than one *file-monitor* component to test component load balancing or when testing specific properties of the profiles.
-They are copies of the *basic* profiles.
+They are copies of the *basic* profile with some additional properties set.

 The profiles configuration can be found at::

-  /home/file/testing/transcoder/profiles/functional/other.ini
+  /home/file/testing/transcoder/profiles/functional/

 The incoming directory is::

-  /home/file/testing/transcoder/roots/functional/other/files/incoming/audio
+  /home/file/testing/transcoder/roots/functional/<profile_name>/files/incoming/audio

 Test Cases
 ==========